Aspose/apireference.aspose.com/content/sites/aspose/html/english/net/aspose.html.dom.css/icsscounterstylerule/countertype/_index.md

 ---
 ## ICSSCounterStyleRule.CounterType property

-Gets the type of the counter.
+The counter type property of the [`CSSCounterStyleRule`](../../icsscounterstylerule) interface gets the value of the counter type descriptor.

 ```csharp
 public string CounterType { get; }
 ```

-## Property Value
+### Property Value

-The type of the counter.
+Gets the value of the counter type descriptor of current instance.

 ### See Also